tatianaacostag/DevelopersDoc_site/content/en/Deprecated/Merchant Panel/Reports-old.md

 </details>
 <br>

-* _**Payment method**_: Displays each of the possible options in which your customers can make a payment, either by franchise (e.g VISA, MasterCard) or by cash payments (e.g. Baloto, OXXO, and BCP), or by bank transfer.
+* _**Payment method**_: Displays each of the possible options in which your customers can make a payment, either by franchise (e.g VISA, MasterCard) or by cash payments (e.g. <!--Baloto, -->OXXO, and BCP), or by bank transfer.
 * _**Format**_: This shows you the query on the screen when you choose the HTML format or exports the results to a excel file.

 {{% alert title="Note" color="info"%}}